germ-mark/distributed-mls-id/draft-xue-distributed-mls.md

 # Characteristics

 Under DMLS, members can successfully encrypt messages at any time without waiting for in-flight handshake messages from other members.
-A DMLS commit by Alice acknowledges to everyone else the newest DMLS update Alice has received from each member.
+A DMLS Commit by Alice acknowledges to everyone else the newest DMLS Update Alice has received from each member.
 Alice can delete her k_th leaf node private key when all members have committed a newer leafNode from her.

-An offline member that has not been issuing DMLS commits may prevent Alice from deleting old private keys.
-Applications SHOULD handle offline members by dropping them from the send group.
+An offline member that has not been issuing DMLS Commits may prevent Alice from deleting old private keys.
+As in MLS, applications SHOULD handle members that are offline for excessive periods by dropping them from the Send Group.
-For example, if Bob has been offline past an application's threshold and not acknowleged Alice's kth update,
-Alice may choose to delete her k_th key anyway, allowing for the chance that she may stop receiving messages from Bob (if Bob later commits Alice's kth update).
+For example, if Bob has been offline past an application's threshold and not acknowleged Alice's kth Update, Alice may choose to delete her k_th key anyway, allowing for the chance that she may stop receiving messages from Bob (if Bob later Commits Alice's kth Update).

-Alice can signal this in her next DMLS update or commit by removing Bob from her Send Group.
+Alice can signal this in her next DMLS Update or Commit by removing Bob from her Send Group.
 This allows each member of the universe to independently excise offline members, and signal to everyone (including the removed member) that they are doing so.
-On receipt of Alice's removal of Bob, another DMember Charlie MUST also remove Bob from his Send Group, as Bob will not be able to process any future DMLS commit that incorporates newer group state from Alice.
+On receipt of Alice's removal of Bob, another DMember Charlie MUST also remove Bob from his Send Group, as Bob will not be able to process any future DMLS Commit that incorporates newer group state from Alice.

 Reintroducing offline members is outside the scope of this draft, and could be done by initiating a new DGroup.

 ## Tolerance to dropped messages

-Analogously to MLS, where members must receive every commit message and apply them in order to be able to compute the group's most recent state, in DMLS each member must receive every commit from every other member.
-Recipients must apply commits from each send group in order, aided by MLS message metadata.
+Analogously to MLS, where members must receive every Commit message and apply them in order to be able to compute the group's most recent state, withing a given Send Group, each DMember must receive every Commit from the Send Group owner.
+Recipients must apply Commits from each Send Group in order provided by the Send Group owner, aided by MLS message metadata.

-The injection of PSK's across groups introduces an additional commit ordering dependency, in addition to the requirement that commits of the same group be applide in order.
+The injection of PSK's across groups introduces an additional desirable Commit ordering consideration, although injection order is within the control of the Send Group owner.

-The format of the PSK ID helps members order the application of commits across send groups to succesfully import PSK's:
+The format of the PSK ID helps DMembers order the application of Commits across Send Groups to succesfully import PSK's:
-   * Alice issues a DMLS update in the commit starting epoch k of her send group.
+   * Alice issues a DMLS Update in the Commit starting epoch k of her Send Group.
-   * Bob receives Alice's kth DMLS update, and incorporates it in the j_th commit of his send groups
+   * Bob receives Alice's kth DMLS Update, and incorporates it in the j_th Commit of his Send Group
-   * Charlie, on receipt of Bob's j_th commit, can process it and understand it depends on a psk_id that he can parse as k_th commit from Alice.
+   * Charlie, on receipt of Bob's j_th Commit, can process it and understand it depends on a psk_id that he can parse as k_th Commit from Alice.

-The dependency order of commits forms a directed graph among pairs of (epoch, groupId) in a DMLS Session.
+The dependency order of Commits forms a directed (acyclic) graph among pairs of (epoch, groupId) in a DMLS Session.
-We can recursively prove this is an acyclic graph.

 # Wire Formats